learn-co-students/nyc04-seng-ft-071320/Module1.md

     - How do I draw Entity Relationship Diagram (ERD, or domain model) to represent this type of the relationship?
 - **Afternoon lecture**:
     - What does Signle Source of Truth Principle mean?
-    - What steps do I need to do to connect two
+    - What steps do I need to do to connect two?
+    - Which instance should know about the other in the `initialize` method in a one-to-many relationship?
     - What is the naming convention for a class method and for an instance method?

 #### Day labs list